Counterexamples in 4-manifold topology: Equivalence relations on 4-manifolds

 Associated with a homotopy equivalence $f \colon X \to Y$ between CW complexes $X$ and $Y$ is an algebraic invariant called the \emph{Whitehead torsion} $\tau(f) \in \Wh(\pi_1(X))$, with values in the \emph{Whitehead group} of $\pi_1(X)$, which we define next.
 Let $\GL(\Z[\pi_1(X)])$ be the stable general linear group, and let $\E(\Z[\pi_1(X)])$ be the subgroup of elementary matrices, i.e.\ consisting of products of the matrices that produce row and column operations.
 By definition and $\Wh(\pi_1(X)) := \K_1(\Z[\pi_1(X)])/\{\pm (g) \mid g \in \pi_1(X)\}$.
 For example $\Wh(\{e\}) = 0$, essentially because of the Euclidean algorithm.
 See~\cite{Cohen} for an accessible introduction to simple homotopy theory, including more examples of Whitehead groups and the definition of Whitehead torsion.

 \begin{definition} A homotopy equivalence $f \colon X \to Y$ between CW complexes $X$ and $Y$ is a \emph{simple homotopy equivalence} if its Whitehead torsion $\tau(f)$ vanishes. \end{definition}

+By Chapman's theorem~\cite{chapman} the Whitehead torsion $\tau(f)$ only depends on the homeomorphism type of $X$ and $Y$.
+Hence Whitehead torsion is well-defined for homotopy equivalences between manifolds which are homeomorphic to CW complexes, e.g. smooth manifolds or closed manifolds of dimension $\neq 4$.
 It is an open question whether every topological $4$-manifold is homeomorphic to a $4$-dimensional CW complex.
-However, we can define the notion of simple homotopy equivalence of $4$-manifolds as follows.
+However, we can define the notion of simple homotopy equivalence of topological manifolds as follows.
 Embed $M$ in high-dimensional Euclidean space.
 By \cite{Kirby-Siebenmann:1977-1}*{Essay III, Section 4}, there is a normal disc bundle $D(M)$ admitting a triangulation.
 The inclusion map $z_M \colon M \to D(M)$ of the $0$-section is a homotopy equivalence.
 Let $z_M^{-1}$ denote the homotopy inverse of $z_M$.

 \begin{definition} We say that a homotopy equivalence $f \colon M \to N$ between topological manifolds (not necessarily of the same dimension) is a \emph{simple homotopy equivalence} if the composition $z_N \circ f \circ z_M^{-1} \colon D(M) \to D(N)$ is a simple homotopy equivalence. \end{definition}